techtim/tvl.gatsby/src/pages/soft/ledMapper.md

 ### Controller

 Raspberry Pi (RPI) was chosen as the most accessible, cheap and multifunctional hardware around the world.
-It wasn't design to control LEDs ICs having 3.3V output signal when 5V recomended, but for 5V ICs it almost always work.
+It wasn't design to control LEDs ICs having 3.3V output signal when 5V recomended, but for 5V ICs it almost always work (without luck for 12V).

 To overcome this restriction and to protect RPI from wrong connection and short circuit, RPI shield was developed with following params: